squidfunk/mkdocs-material/docs/plugins/optimize.md

 # Built-in optimize plugin

-The optimize plugin automatically identifiers and optimizes all media files when [building your project] by using common compression and conversion techniques.
+The optimize plugin automatically identifies and optimizes all media files when [building your project] by using common compression and conversion techniques.
 As a result, your site loads significantly faster and yields better rankings in search engines.